wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==
+= 2.0.24 (3th April 2021) =
+* New: Check list for 2.0.24 #334
+* New: Click Fraud Protection is not working perfectly #332
+* New: Geolocation targeting feature is not working cloudflare server. #337
+* Fix: No country names when selected Country from the Excluded list. #336

 = 2.0.23 (30th March 2021) =
 * New: visibility conditions. #325
 * New: Sticky floating ads. #263